 Tanzer.
 In Tanzer v.
 International General Industries, Inc. , the Delaware Supreme Court had to decide whether a merger where the parent cashed out the minority shareholders of its subsidiary was a violation of the fiduciary duties of the parent as shareholder.
 The court had to interpret the Singer test whether the merger serves a genuine business purpose other than eliminating minority shareholders.
 Strangely enough, the court ruled that this business purpose could also include the controlling shareholder’s own business purpose.
 This decision seems inconsistent with the approach taken in Singer.
 If we interpret the case law as meaning that the controlling shareholder cannot eliminate minority shareholders for purely idiosyncratic reasons, the business purpose test seems to be “interpreted out of existence” by Tanzer, as the majority shareholder will always be able to claim some financial interest in removing the minority shareholder.

 Critique on business purpose test.
 The business purpose test developed by Singer and Tanzer has been subject to critique in the literature.
 First, Weiss has argued that it is unclear what the business purpose actually requires, and whether it has any practical meaning at all.
 It is striking that the court failed to explain in a coherent manner which purpose should be taken into account and how the purpose should be determined.
 This uncertainty leads to conflicting and highly subjective court decisions.
-Second, Bainbridge has noted that the business purpose test is a pure formalistic test that does not adequately protect minority shareholders.
-Transaction planners could easily circumvent the business purpose test by inventing reasons to freeze-out minority shareholders and creating a paper trail to support these reasons.
+Second, Bainbridge has noted that the business purpose test is a purely formalistic test that does not adequately protect minority shareholders.
+Transaction planners could easily circumvent the business purpose test by inventing reasons to freeze out minority shareholders and creating a paper trail to support these reasons.
 Hence, it is not surprising that the business purpose test of Singer and Tanzer was abolished by the Delaware Supreme Court in Weinberger.

 Weinberger - facts.
 In Weinberger v.
 UOP, Inc., the Delaware Supreme Court had to rule on the validity of a cash merger between Signal and its 50,5% subsidiary, UOP.
 The plaintiffs, minority shareholders of UOP had filed a class action against Signal, UOP, the directors of both companies, and UOP’s investment bank Lehman Brothers, claiming that the merger was unfair.
 The facts of the case were as follows: Signal sought to acquire the remaining shares of UOP.
 Therefore, certain directors of Signal, who were also director of UOP, prepared a feasibility study on the acquisition of the shares.
 The report was prepared using information from UOP and concluded that a price of up to $24 per share was a good investment for Signal.
 However, this report was not disclosed to the other UOP directors or the UOP shareholders.
 Lehman Brothers, UOP’s investment bank also prepared a fairness opinion, but this was “hurriedly done” according to the court.
 The board of Signal proposed a price of $21 per share, which was also considered fair in the opinion of Lehman Brothers.
 The UOP board accepted this proposal without much negotiation.
 While the Signal directors in the UOP board formally abstained from voting, they participated during various stages of the process.